 Persons with Disabilities

-The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities, but such persons faced discrimination in employment, education, air travel and other transportation, access to health care, the judicial system, and the provision of other state services.
+The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities, but such persons faced.
 The law mandates access to buildings for persons with disabilities, requires access to public transportation and parking, and authorizes subsidies to make mass media available to persons with hearing or vision disabilities, and free plots of land for the construction of a home.
 The government generally did not ensure proper implementation of the law.
 In addition, persons with disabilities often had difficulty finding employment because of negative societal attitudes and high unemployment among the general population.

 As in previous years, conditions at psychiatric hospitals were substandard, stemming largely from inadequate funding.
 The government did not adequately provide for basic needs, such as food, water, clothing, heating, and health care, and facilities were often overcrowded.